What You Can Expect During Your Visit.

 It’s not exactly a new phenomenon that men are less likely than women to seek medical help.
 Antiquated yet persistent notions of the stoic macho-man make for a situation in which societal pressures can cause men to put off seeing the doctor.
 When medical advice needed relates to sexual health, men can be even less likely to ask for help, choosing instead to deal with it on their own.

 Whether it’s an in-person or virtual visit, men should take advantage of resources available to them to address erectile dysfunction.
 Here are a few things to consider and an idea of what to expect when it comes to taking the important step of talking to a doctor about erectile function issues you might be experiencing.

-If that’s the case, when whatever stressful situation you’re dealing with gets a little less stressful, you get a good night’s sleep, take it easy on the booze, and your body adapts to new medication, your erectile function might return to normal.
+If that’s the case when whatever stressful situation you’re dealing with gets a little less stressful, you get a good night’s sleep, take it easy on the booze, and your body adapts to new medication, your erectile function might return to normal.

 However, if you’re having trouble getting and keeping an erection sufficient for sexual intercourse more than half the time and over a period of a few months, you should talk to your doctor.

 If you plan on making an in-person, give your doctor’s office a call.
 If you’re looking to avoid telling the receptionist the precise reason for your appointment, you can say you’re interested in discussing a men’s health problem.
 You can avoid the chat with the receptionist altogether by arranging an appointment online.
-You’ll have to answer a short survey about your current health and wellness.

 No matter which option you choose, you should take stock of some information beforehand.